File5/python-ds4/README.md

 This way, almost all keys from the English MacBook keyboard are available (except for `F1` - `F12` / Media keys)

+## Dependencies

+Note that this project depend on my fork of [boppreh/keyboard](https://github.com/boppreh/keyboard) since there is a bug in the original repo, so I've made a simple fix.
+If my pull request in the original repo is merged ([this issue](https://github.com/boppreh/keyboard/issues/471)) you can use original [boppreh/keyboard](https://github.com/boppreh/keyboard) repo.
+And later, when this commit gets released you can use [PyPI version](https://pypi.org/project/keyboard/) of the library.

+This project also depends on the [boppreh/mouse](https://github.com/boppreh/mouse) library where the support for macOS is in the master branch but not yet in the [release on PyPI](https://pypi.org/project/mouse/).
+I'm using experimental features of the library, so it's still a subject to change.

 ## Support

 | Platform | Support                                                      |